 All adaptive registrants can register online and then obtain this packet at River Edge Marina, Ashland, NH, or contact Geoff Krill at firstname.lastname@example.org.

-The Squam Canoe Classic is a three part tournament series celebrating fish, quiet nature, sportsmanship, and wholesome family fun.
+The Squam Canoe Classic is a two-part tournament series celebrating fish, quiet nature, sportsmanship, and wholesome family fun.
 This is a registered, public bass tournament.
 Read the rules and regulations for the Squam Canoe Classic below.

 Canoe Classic Rules and Regulations

-Registration: Registration for the Canoe Classic costs $20 per boat and each tournament will be capped at 25 boats.
-A portion of all tournament registration fees will be donated to NH Fish & Game for the continued protection of Squam.
-Click Here to visit the NH Fish & Game website.
+Registration: Registration for the Canoe Classic is FREE, but each tournament will be capped at 25 boats.
 If you will have more than one person in your boat please include their registration information on the registration screen as well.
-All registrants must attend a pre-tournament meeting.
+All registrants must:

-1. Stop by the Squam Lakes Association headquarters any time during normal business hours to pick up your registration rules packet between 9am – 5pm; or
+1. Stop by the Squam Lakes Association headquarters any time during normal business hours to pick up your registration rules packet between 9am – 5pm

 2. Arrive at the Squam Lakes Association at 8am on the day of the tournament to pick up your registration packet.